telerik/xaml-docs/controls/radspreadsheet/howto/customize-row-column-headers.md

 	* **FullySelected**: All the cells included in the row/column are selected.

-* **SelectAllControlState**: This is a property of the SelectAllControl and determines whether this control is selected.
-It is an enum type and could have the following values:
+* **SelectAllControlState**: A property of the SelectAllControl which is of type SelectAllControlState.
+The property gets or sets a value indicating whether the control is selected.
+It is an enum and it could have the following values:

 	* **Normal**: The control is not selected.